wjdhamilton/easy-json-matcher/README.md

 }"
 ```

 EasyJSONMatcher currently only supports dates in the SQL format, i.e. YYYY-MM-DD.
+You can use a proc to verify other date formats.

 ###Describing complex objects